miltonluke/Project3/README.md

   - [**Contact**](#contact)

 ## **Project Overview**
-The aim of our project is to look at the change in popularity of music genres across decades.
-The data we will be working with is genres and popularity scores.
-We will look at the most popular songs and what genre they belong to by decade.
-The popularity assessment comes from rankings based of off the ARIA (Australian Recording Industry, Billboard Charts, and the top 10000 Songs on Spotify.
-We will be starting with the 1950’s and going all the way up to the 2020’s.
-We will be breaking up the many micro genres out data set has into more standard broad genres to give a more general look at the data.
+The aim of our project is to look at the change in popularity of music genres across the years of 2015 to 2024.
+The data we will be working with is Spotify track streams We will be looking at the number of total streams a genre has on spotify.
+To do this we will first divide the tracks into years they were released.
+We will then get the genre of each track within and divide the tracks into the genre they belong to.
+Finally we will add all the number of track streams within a given genre and year and compare those to other genres within the same year.

 ## **Features**